pinndulum/AdminArsenal_FileWatcher/README.md

 # Admin Arsenal FileWatcher

 This project is the result of an excercise used to indicate how requirements are interpreted by developers.
-It only took an hour or so to complete.
+It only took an hour or so to complete on July 20 2014.

 In this exercise I created a command-line program using C# to watch for text files created or modified in a given directory, and then output information about the changes.